The null-cone and cohomology of vector bundles on flag manifolds: Introduction

 As our results in this paper are mostly counterexamples we will just work in characteristic zero and will only comment on the finite characteristic case.

-This work was partially performed at the Max Planck Institute for Mathematics in Bonn, the Research Institute of Mathematical Sciences in Kyoto, and the Mathematical Sciences Research Institute in Berkeley.
+{\bf Acknowledgement.} This work was partially performed at the Max Planck Institute for Mathematics in Bonn, the Research Institute of Mathematical Sciences in Kyoto, and the Mathematical Sciences Research Institute in Berkeley.
 The authors thank these institutions for their hospitality.
 We also thank Frank Calegari for bringing this question to our attention.
+Furthermore, we thank the referee for careful reading of the manuscript and for helpful suggestions.